DJ Afrojack Sued For $25M By Ex-Girlfriend: Citing Suicide Threats And Controlling Behavior

 A photo posted by Afrojack (@afrojack) on

-The relationship really turned for the worst when Meditz turned down a trip to watch Afrojack compete in Gumball 3000.
+The relationship really turned for the worse when Meditz turned down a trip to watch Afrojack compete in Gumball 3000.
 On the day of the competition, Afrojack threatened to “kill himself by crashing his $550,000 car into a wall” if she didn’t answer his calls.”

 The woman is even going as far as to accuse Afrojack of committing fraud so that she would stay by his side.